jaantollander/masters-thesis/content/31_analysis.md

 \end{equation}

 Then, by computing the rate of change using \eqref{eq:rate}.
-This transformation is useful if we have multiple step functions with steps as different timestamp and we need to convert the steps to happen at same timestamps.
+This transformation is helpful if we have multiple step functions with steps as different timestamps, and we need to convert the steps to happen at identical timestamps.
-In practice, we can avoid the transformation by querying the counters at same times.
+In practice, we can avoid the transformation by querying the counters simultaneously.

 ## Sum of rates
-Sum of rates of change over identifiers $K \subseteq \mathcal{K}$ is defined as
+We define the sum of rates of change over identifiers $K \subseteq \mathcal{K}$ as

 \begin{equation}
 r_{K}(t) = \sum_{k\in K} r_{k}(t).